omerburst/Basin-data-GEEmap/README.md

 They are fundamental units in hydrology and environmental science.

 ### Key Features

 The Colab notebook includes a range of data layers that are essential for comprehensive drainage basin analysis:

-Groundwater Assessment: Provides information on groundwater levels, quality, and recharge areas.
+* **Groundwater Assessment:** Provides information on groundwater levels, quality, and recharge areas.
+*
-River Order: Displays the hierarchical classification of streams within the basin.
+* **River Order:** Displays the hierarchical classification of streams within the basin.
+*
-Land Cover: Offers detailed maps of vegetation, urban areas, water bodies, and other land cover types.
+* **Land Cover:** Offers detailed maps of vegetation, urban areas, water bodies, and other land cover types.
+*
-Dams: Highlights the locations of dams, which are critical for water management and flood control.
+* **Dams:** Highlights the locations of dams, which are critical for water management and flood control.
 Topographic Indices:

-`#000000` Height Above Nearest Drainage (HAND): An index that measures the vertical distance between a point in the landscape and the nearest stream, useful for floodplain mapping.
+* **Height Above Nearest Drainage (HAND):** An index that measures the vertical distance between a point in the landscape and the nearest stream, useful for floodplain mapping.

-Topographic Wetness Index (TWI): An index that helps to identify areas prone to saturation and potential runoff zones.
+* **Topographic Wetness Index (TWI):** An index that helps to identify areas prone to saturation and potential runoff zones.

-Slope: Measures the steepness or incline of the terrain, important for understanding erosion and runoff patterns.
+* **Slope:** Measures the steepness or incline of the terrain, important for understanding erosion and runoff patterns.

-Topographic Position Index (TPI): Identifies the relative position of a location in the landscape, distinguishing between ridges, valleys, and flat areas.
+* **Topographic Position Index (TPI):** Identifies the relative position of a location in the landscape, distinguishing between ridges, valleys, and flat areas.

-Compound Topographic Index (CTI): Also known as the compound topographic wetness index, it combines slope and upstream contributing area to assess wetness potential.
+* **Compound Topographic Index (CTI):** Also known as the compound topographic wetness index, it combines slope and upstream contributing area to assess wetness potential.

-Stream Power Index (SPI): Quantifies the erosive power of flowing water, based on slope and upstream catchment area.
+* **Stream Power Index (SPI):** Quantifies the erosive power of flowing water, based on slope and upstream catchment area.

-Sediment Transport Index (STI): Estimates potential sediment transport capacity, combining slope and contributing area similar to SPI.
+* **Sediment Transport Index (STI):** Estimates potential sediment transport capacity, combining slope and contributing area similar to SPI.

 ## 2) Requirenments
 The code is adapted to the Google Colab environment and requires an account in GEE (Google Earth Engine) in order to download the necessary data.
 A video explaining how to open an account in GEE can be found in the following link: https://www.youtube.com/watch?v=S0AzoP40cDI&t=8s